inknos/showtime-sh/docs/source/show.1.rst

 .. _show-functions-debug-d:

 **d** *<text>*
 :   Print debug text.
 If text is longer than 80 characters, it will be wrapped.
-Always printed.
+Printed if *DEBUG=true* only.

     Not silenced by *QUIET=true*, can't be exported with *EXPORT=true*

 .. _show-functions-debug-ed:

 **ed** *<command>*
 :   Print and execute a debug command.
-Always executed.
+Execuded if *DEBUG=true* only.

     Not silenced by *QUIET=true*, can't be exported with *EXPORT=true*